Skip to main content

 Genetic Privacy and GINAs Limits

 This creates a potential bioethical conflict.
-While the law forbids an employer from using for hiring or firing decisions, it allows the collection of this information under the umbrella of a wellness initiative.
+While the law forbids an employer from using genetic information for hiring or firing decisions, it allows the collection of this information under the umbrella of a wellness initiative.

 The increasing availability of direct-to-consumer genetic testing, which some employers are incorporating into their wellness offerings, brings this issue to the forefront.
 A genetic test can reveal predispositions to certain conditions, such as familial hypercholesterolemia or a reduced ability to process certain nutrients.